 (3 December 2019) On Tuesday 26 November, communities and stakeholders packed into a conference centre in Suva in vibrant kalavata, to hear about RISE’s research progress in Fiji so far, and find out which six communities will be upgraded first.

-(23 October 2019) Over the weekend, residents of Batua settlement in Makassar City became the very first residents to have their neighbourhood upgraded with sustainable water and sanitation infrastructure.
+(23 October 2019) Over the weekend, Batua in Makassar City became the very first neighbourhood to be upgraded with RISE's water and sanitation infrastructure.

 (9 October 2019) In September, more than 20 community representatives from Tallo, Lempangang and Bonelengga settlements toured Batua settlement to see how RISE's green infrastructure has become a reality

-(9 October 2019) The New Zealand Government has awarded NZ$3 million to RISE over three years, to help improve water and sanitation in informal settlements in Fiji.
+(9 October 2019) The New Zealand Government has awarded NZ$3 million to RISE to help improve water and sanitation in informal settlements in Fiji.

 (9 October 2019) Researchers and policymakers from more than 35 countries converged at Stanford University for the 2019 Planetary Health Annual Meeting.
 RISE's Ruzka Taruc and Dr Amelia Turagabeci were among them.